The Stochastic Solution to a Cauchy Problem for Degenerate Parabolic Equations: Introduction

-In the theory of no-arbitrage pricing, in order to evaluate a European contingent claim written on an underlying asset, one typically needs to postulate a diffusion model for the price process $X$ of the underlying asset, under some risk-neutral measure calibrated to market data.
-This naturally leads to a stochastic differential equation (SDE) of this form:
+Under the paradigm of no-arbitrage pricing, one usually postulates a diffusion model as \eqref{SDE X} for the price process $X$ of the underlying asset, under a risk-neutral measure calibrated to market data.
+Given a payoff function $g:[0,\infty)\mapsto\R$ and a terminal time $T>0$, the price of the corresponding European option is formulated as

-where $W$ is a Brownian motion and $\sigma$ is a Borel function which may degenerate at $x=0$.
-Given a payoff function $g:[0,\infty)\mapsto\R$ and a terminal time $T>0$, we can formulate the price of a European contingent claim via the value function